 Field Description Look up Identifies the object whose records you want to look up.
 Filter criteria Narrows down the scope of records that the flow looks up.
-Specify the filter criteria for selecting the record from the database.
+Specify the filter criteria for selecting the record from the database. ?
 Tip: Make sure that your filter criteria sufficiently narrows the search.
 If you use an sObject variable to store the results, the Fast Lookup element returns only the first record from the filtered results.
-The available filter operators depend on the data type of the selected fields.
-For details, see Operators in Flow Record Filters.
 Value must be compatible with the selected field's data type.
-Sort results by: Sorts the filtered results before any records are stored in the variable.
-If you select this field, select the field that you want to sort the results by and the sort order.
+Sort results by: Sorts the filtered results before storing records in the variable.
+If selected, also select the field that you want to sort the results by and the sort order.
 Only sortable fields are available.
 Variable The variable to contain the returned field values.
 This field accepts any sObject variable or sObject collection variable .
-To contain the field values for the first returned record, use an sObject variable.
-To contain the field values for all the returned records, use an sObject collection variable.
+To contain the field values for the first returned record, use an sObject variable. • To contain the field values for all returned records, use an sObject collection variable.
 Assign null to the variable if no records are found.
 Sets the variable to null if no records meet the filter criteria.
 By default, the variable's values are left unchanged.

+Field Description

-Specify which of the record's fields to save in the variable.
-Identifies which fields on the records that meet the filter criteria to store in the variable.
-Values for unselected fields are set to null in the variable.
+Specify which Identifies which fields on the records that meet the filter criteria to store in the variable.
+Values for unselected

+of the fields are set to null in the variable.

+record's

+fields to save

+in the

+variable.